fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Getting Started
 This page, and the [schedule page](schedule), have all the instructions and assignments you need for the course.
 Make sure you are VERY FAMILIAR with these two pages.
 We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all basic course information is on these two (separate) webpages.

 ## General Work outline
-While we have no formal meetings, the class is organized to have modest reading assignments for most Mondays, Wednesday, Fridays.
+While we have no formal meetings, the class is organized around modest reading assignments for most Mondays, Wednesday, Fridays.

-I hold you accountable for keeping up with the readings by asking you to respond to them (~150 words) twice per week (Mondays and Wednesday), plus a weekly learning reflection (~600 words, due most Fridays) that will address a few questions that I think will help tie together the readings for the week.
+I hold you accountable for keeping up with the readings by asking you to respond to them with very short ~150 words posts on Mondays and Wednesdays; on most Fridays, you'll post a a ~600-word weekly learning reflection that will address a few questions that will help tie together the readings for the week.
 In place of a few weekly learning reflections there are other assignments spice things up a bit.
-The workload generally decreases as the semester progresses.
+The frequency of written responses generally decreases as the semester progresses.

 The upshot is that your WORK FOR THE COURSE IS VERY EVENLY DISTRIBUTED across the semester.
 There are no big essays or exams or drawn-out research projects.
 There is a short ~1200-word final essay due the last day of finals.
 As long as you're keeping up with the readings (and I've tried to be quite modest in the amount), the course shouldn't ever become a burden on your workload or schedule.
 And by staying engaged throughout the semester, everyone will learn more and we (I mean me, too!) can avoid the stress of big assignments.

 Every so often there is no assignment due, just to give everyone a break, and we take most of a week off around the middle of the semester for a much needed siesta because semesters are WAY too long.
 Reading and assignment details are comprehensively outlined on the [schedule page](schedule).
+More details about the assignments in the "Work Requirements and Grading" section below.

 ## Places to Find Stuff